jcgamestoy/Mist-Plus/README.md

 - Scanlines (off, 25%, 50%, 75%) in color modes.
 - Pseudo stereo sound (A-B-C)
 - Modified firmware for scanlines and stereo sound selection.
+- Scroll Lock used to on / off joystick emulation.

 ##Instalation.